threefoldtech/threefold_hub/docker/validator/README.md

 Notes:
 - your node should have a public ip and you can not have to nodes on the same machine
 - the account matches MNEMONICS above should have enough tokens to stake before deployment
+- two validators can't share the same bsc account address
+- the command `threefold_hubd tendermint show-node-id` can be used to find the node id used in the persistent peers